 Donate Resources

-While money is appreciated and can always be used, resources such as quality animal feed, medicine, veterinarian equipment, and so on, are also needed.
-For people who aren’t cash-rich this might be a better option as you could collect items needed from other animal lovers in your home country.
+While money is appreciated and can always be used, resources such as quality animal food, medicine, veterinarian equipment, and so on, are always needed.
+For people who aren’t cash-rich this might be a better option as you could collect items needed from other animal lovers in your home country and bring them to Siem Reap.

-Always check with the organisation or individual you want to help as to what their needs are before you do your packing.
-It’s better than carting over some things that could easily be purchased here, which supports small businesses in Siem Reap, such as pet food.
+Always check with the organisation or individual you want to help as to what their needs are before you do your crowd-sourcing and packing.
+It’s better than carting over a heap of things that could easily be purchased here, such as pet food, which in turn supports small businesses in Siem Reap.

 Donate Your Time